Memrise/mypy-json-report/README.md

 pip install mypy-json-report
 ```

-Pipe the output of MyPy through the `mypy-json-report` CLI app.
+Pipe the output of mypy through the `mypy-json-report` CLI app.
 Store the output to a file, and commit it to your git repo.

 ```